 Q: How will the Hogwarts Express train work?
 Will it require tickets?

-Ever since the stationary Hogwarts Express train was parked in front of the original Wizarding World of Harry Potter, fans have longed to actually board it and travel through Europe.
-Come next year, Universal will be offering that chance on a real, working train, actually transporting guests between its two parks, from the original land to the new Diagon Alley expansion.
+Ever since the stationary Hogwarts Express train was parked in front of the original Wizarding World of Harry Potter, fans have longed actually to board it and travel through Europe.
+Come next year, Universal will be offering that chance on a real, working train, actually transporting Guests between its two parks, from the original land to the new Diagon Alley expansion.